A Comprehensive Evaluation of YOLO-based Deer Detection Performance on Edge Devices: Experiments and Results

 \subsubsection{Robustness to other species}

 In this work, we curated the Cameratraps dataset, which covers a diverse and challenging range of environmental conditions (see Figure~\ref{fig:dataset}).
-However, the dataset is dominated by white-tailed deer, and thus the ability of the models to generalize to other deer species, or to avoid misclassifying non-deer animals as deer, has not yet been evaluated.
+However, the ability of the models to generalize to other deer species, or to avoid misclassifying non-deer animals as deer, has not yet been evaluated.
 For deployment in a real-world automatic deer deterrence system, robustness against such incorrect classifications is essential.
 Out-of-distribution (OOD) detection methods could be applied to mitigate these risks \citep{liu2021towards}.
 Achieving this will require additional studies, including the development of a multi-species dataset to rigorously test cross-species generalization and misclassification robustness.